tjibbevanderlaan/tondo-app/README.md

 ```

 ## Run as service
-This service file is written to run Tondo as a service on a Raspberry Pi.
+A service file `tondo.service` is written to run Tondo as a service on a Raspberry Pi.
+Please use these instructions to install the service file.
 ```bash
 cp tondo.service /etc/system/systemd
 cd /etc/systemd/systemd